Best Hiking Shorts for Women 2025

 VALUE

 The Janji 3″ AFO Middle Shorts are a standout in value as well.
-Although designed as a running short, they are light and fast but still have a pocket big enough for your phone and are made from high-quality fabrics that are durable.
+Although designed as a running short, they are light and fast but still have a pocket big enough for your phone, and are made from high-quality fabrics that are durable.
 For a running short, they are on the higher end in terms of price, but compared to other hiking shorts and lower quality running shorts, they offer great value in quality and performance for the price.

 Each of these shorts offers something different, depending on your hiking needs and budget, but all provide great value without sacrificing key features.
+Although the Nike Dri-Fit Tempo was our budget pick, we didn’t include it on this list because of its subpar performance.
+While affordable, there are better shorts out there and are worth spending a bit more for the extra benefits.

 COMFORT

 Comfort is crucial, and some shorts really shine here.
 The Patagonia Multi Trails Shorts and Janji 3″ AFO Middle Shorts offer excellent comfort with their lightweight and breathable materials.
-Both are fantastic for hiking, they stay comfortable all day long and after miles on the trail.
-Plus, they are super light don’t weigh you down on longer hikes.
+Both are fantastic for hiking, they stay comfortable all day long, and after miles on the trail.
+Plus, they are super light and don’t weigh you down on longer hikes.
 The Patagonia Multi Trails Shorts have a soft stretch waistband that doesn’t dig in, while the Janji 3″ AFO Middle Shorts excel with their barely-there feel, making them perfect for fast-paced adventures like trail running or excessively hot days.

 Another strong contender in the comfort category is the Patagonia Quandary Shorts.
 They’re designed with a blend of nylon and spandex, offering the perfect amount of stretch for mobility while remaining comfortable throughout the day.
 The waistband is partially elastic, providing a snug yet flexible fit, which is great for long days on the trail.
-In addition to their comfort, the Quandary Shorts feature lightweight, quick-drying fabric, which helps you dry out quickly and stay comfortable even in sweaty hot or humid conditions.
-Plus, their water-repellent finish will help you stay drier during unexpected rain or water crossings, adding an extra layer of comfort if the weather changes.

 DURABILITY